broadinstitute/firecloud_developer_toolkit/README2.md

 ```

 If the taskname is 'testtask', this creates the following files:
+* src/hello.py
+* sourcefiles.testtask.list
+* docker.testtask.txt
+* taskdef.testtask.wdl
+* inputtest.testtask.json
+* Makefile
+* README.testtask.md

+Here are the actual contents of each of these files, along with some notes about them:

 src/hello.py
 * Accepts a string and a file input.